revk/ESP32-GPS/README.md

 Normally access point mode, and web based settings are disabled.
 These are enabled, along with WiFI, when the SD card is removed.

+## Waypoint

+A button connected between `⏚` and `0` pads on tyhe back of the board can be used to log a waypoint.
+This is logged as `"waypoint":true`  in JSON and a line in the CSV (not in the GPX).

 --
 Copyright © 2019-24 Andrews & Arnold Ltd, Adrian Kennard.
 See LICENSE file (GPL).